Executive Director

 Policy Director

-John McInerney joined the Betsy Lehman Center as its Policy Director in November 2022.
+John McInerney joined the Betsy Lehman Center as its policy director in November 2022.
 John manages the organization’s patient safety policy portfolio, including legislative, regulatory, and stakeholder engagement to help improve the quality and safety of health care across the Commonwealth.

-Prior to joining the Betsy Lehman Center, John worked as a Specialist Leader at Deloitte, primarily advising state clients on issues related to Medicaid policy and ACA implementation.
+Prior to joining the Betsy Lehman Center, John worked as a specialist leader at Deloitte, primarily advising state clients on issues related to Medicaid policy and ACA implementation.
 He has over 20 years of Medicaid, CHIP, managed care, and health financing experience at both the state and federal level, including as a legislative director in the Massachusetts State Senate, a health economics research lead with the Congressional Joint Economic Committee, and children’s health program manager with the National Academy for State Health Policy.
 He holds a B.A. from Boston College and a Master of Public Policy degree from Georgetown University.

 Associate Research Director

-Prior to joining the Betsy Lehman Center, Godwin worked for several years with the Ministry of Health in Ghana where he provided direct patient care, managed a community mental health program and collaborated with policy leaders to design quality improvement initiatives for mothers and newborns.
+Previously, Godwin worked with the Ministry of Health in Ghana, where he provided direct patient care to pregnant women and collaborated with policy leaders to design quality improvement initiatives for mothers and newborns.
+As a physician-researcher, his career has been devoted to improving health care for vulnerable populations including those affected by mental health issues, HIV/AIDS and mothers and newborns.

 Director of Research and Analysis